 New York is a very special place.
 There’s such a mix of cultures, but most importantly you can’t avoid other cultures.
 Everyone is living on top of each other, taking the train together.
 Here in LA, for example, you’re surrounded by the same wide swath of culture but you can stay in your own little bubble.
 If you want to be surrounded by middle class tech people, you stay on your side and avoid certain parts of the city.
 Which really segregates things.
 I think that’s why NYC has such bravado.
 Everyone is working together.

-I see, I’ve been in LA for few days when my cousin was there, I really enjoyed it.
+I see.
+I’ve been in LA for few days when my cousin was there and I really enjoyed it.
 NYC’s fast rhythm is a lot.
 I’m a very slow thinker.
 Sometimes, I feel I make these work for myself to help me calm down.

 How does your national identity (being from South Korea) play into your work?

 I don’t know yet.
 I feel I’m starting to ask that question.
 I asked myself, ‘What if I directed A Held Posture and let my friend perform it?
 Depending on that performer’s identifying gender and skin color, how would the piece work differently?

 Tell us about A Held Posture.
 The generational references make it feel like a very intimate, personal piece.
 How much of the work is drawn from your life?